Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-Consider whether you need several individual or one team CRM account.
+Consider whether you need several individual accounts or one team CRM account.
 While a team account can be more expensive, it might be a better fit for larger real estate agencies that will benefit from a streamlined setup.

 Benefits of a real estate CRM